-Ferry Creek Results
+Ferry Creek results

-Increased monitoring began on Ferry Creek following the detection of low levels of tritium in Indian Creek in November 2005.
-The levels of tritium in the Fermilab cooling ponds and in Indian Creek are well below the federal water standards for tritium.
+The levels of tritium in the Fermilab cooling ponds and in Ferry Creek are well below the federal water standards for tritium.
 Fermilab continues to monitor the ponds and creeks on its site and take steps to keep the levels of tritium as low as reasonably achievable.

 Fermilab will continue to display Ferry Creek monitoring results on this page.
 A frequently-asked-questions page provides more information, and we have posted an aerial view of Ferry Creek as well.